-William E. Deal is the Severance Professor of the History of Religion in the Department of Religious Studies at Case Western Reserve University and holds a secondary appointment as Professor of Cognitive Science in the Department of Cognitive Science.
-He is associate director for digital humanities at the Baker-Nord Center for the Humanities in the College of Arts and Sciences.
+William E. Deal is Chair of the Department of Cognitive Science, Professor of Cognitive Science, and Severance Professor of the History of Religion in the Department of Religious Studies at Case Western Reserve University.
+He is also Associate Director for Digital Humanities at the Baker-Nord Center for the Humanities in the College of Arts and Sciences.

 At CWRU, Dr. Deal teaches courses that focus on theory and interpretation in the academic study of religion, religion and cognitive science, comparative religious ethics, and East Asian religious and ethical traditions.
 His scholarship includes numerous articles, chapters, and book reviews on methodology in the academic study of religion, religion and ethics, and Japanese Buddhism.
 He is co-author of the book Theory for Religious Studies (Routledge) and author of Handbook to Life in Medieval and Early Modern Japan (Oxford University Press).